 If you’ve decided to use the convection setting, here are a few things to keep in mind:

-- Check earlier.
-Since food cooks more quickly on convection, check on it two-thirds or three-quarters of the way through the recommended cooking time and make any necessary adjustments.
+- Check earlier: Because food cooks more quickly on convection, check on it two-thirds or three-quarters of the way through the recommended cooking time and make any necessary adjustments.

 Don’t be afraid of your convection oven — embrace this great feature!
 Play around with it and you’ll probably be amazed by the results.